espressif/esp-ppq/README.md

 > [!NOTE]
 > - The example code installs the Linux PyTorch CPU version.
 Please install the appropriate PyTorch version based on your actual needs.
 > - If installing the package with uv, simply modify the ``--torch-backend`` parameter, which will override the PyTorch URLs index configured in the project.
-> - The package is compatible with PyTorch versions >=2.0.0 and <2.9.0.

 ### License